 - want a monthly income at a variable rate

 - have £500 or more to invest

 - want interest to build up so the investment grows in value

 With monthly returns, you don’t need to wait to get your hands on some extra income

 NS&I Income Bonds

-We calculate the interest daily and pay it to your bank account on the 5th of each month, or the next working day if the 5th is a weekend or bank holiday.
+We calculate the interest daily and add it to your bank account on the 5th of each month or the next working day if the 5th is a weekend or bank holiday.

 Yes - the rate is variable so we can change it up or down from time to time, for example when the Bank of England base rate changes or when rates in the general savings market change.
 See paragraph 7 of the terms and conditions for more details.

 We’ll give advance notice of any rate changes by publishing adverts in a range of newspapers and by updating our website.
 When the rate is going down, we’ll also contact you personally in advance to let you know.